 So that’s why I’m making this “extremely clear and easy” install guide for Heli-Bars.
 You can show your support for this article and the time I put into it by buying your Heli-Bars via this site.
 It means I get a little sales commission (which otherwise goes just directly to the seller).

 I should point out that some people are just against HeliBars, risers, or other modifications to motorcycle’s steering or comfort.
 It’s true that the Suzuki engineers know what they’re doing, and maybe there are just other motorcycles better suited.
 But heck, I like sportbikes, and I know my limits, and I enjoy doing easily reversible modifications that can improve my quality of life.
 Everyone can find their own balance in that regard.

-Note: If you buy some of the products that I recommend via the links on this page, I may earn an affiliate commission, which otherwise goes to the vendor.
-I only do this opportunistically when there’s a product I already recommend.
-(And there’s many products I recommend for which I earn nothing.)
-I appreciate your support.
+Note: Motofomo is reader-supported.
+If you buy some of the products that we recommend, we may earn an affiliate commission, which otherwise goes to the marketplace (e.g. Amazon).
+We only do this when there’s a product we already recommend.
+(And there’s many products for which we earn nothing.)

 Are you obsessed with motorcycles?

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)